dapingQ/blog/_posts/2018-10-29-python-pdf-crawler.md

 ---
 layout: post
 date: 2018-10-29
-title:
+title: Simple python online PDF crawler
+tag:
+  - python
 ---

-This a script I used quite a lot to download PDF files online, usually lecture notes or open-free texbook chapters.
+This is a script I used quite a lot to download PDF files online, usually lecture notes or open-free texbook chapters.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Python linenumbers
 from urllib import request